And so the time has come once again.

 Racially motivated law enforcement and criminal justice measures have dogged the Black community in America for a very long time.
 From the very first professional police force being formed to catch runaway slaves (1704), to convict leasing (1890-1944), the War on Drugs (1971 to present), Rockefeller Drug Laws (1970), Three Strikes felony laws (1994) and Stop and Frisk (2002), there’s always something on the books that is aimed directly or indirectly at minority males, especially Black men.

 This is the one belief that many have secretly and overtly shared since the Reconstruction era.
 They believe the Black man cannot police or control himself.
 So the common practice has always been to flood Black neighborhoods with the meanest, toughest, most callous officers they can find.
-They are then allowed to operate with impunity with little to no oversight.
+They are then allowed to operate unimpeded with little to no oversight.

 The New York Times recently reported that, according to the Sentencing Project, “white Americans overestimate the proportion of crime committed by people of color and associate people of color with crime.”
 Sometimes the overestimation is as high as 20-30 percent.
 It is almost certain that this very same mindset is shared by many high-ranking law enforcement officials despite access to information that says otherwise.